backdrop-contrib/tatsu/README.md

 * Removed the background color from behind the site name.
 * Adding some useful css classes that can be added to blocks through UI

+We found the name Tatsu on a list of good names for Dragons and later learned that it is also the name of a roller coaster in California, USA.

 Installation
 ------------